ZhenkaiShou/alembic/_posts/2019-01-28-Deep Learning Experiments on CIFAR-10 Dataset.md

   - [Network Type](#network-type)

 ## Motivation
-I have been studying deep learning / reinforcement learning for quite some time now.
+I have been studying deep learning and reinforcement learning for quite some time now.
 I have always been eager to know how each component can influence the performance of a neural network.
 However, I never get the chance to have a systematic study of this topic.
 That is why this time I decide to spend some time (and money) to run these experiments and write this blog.

 ## Neural Network Architecture
 In the experiments I use the following network architecture: